The online Comment window has expired

 • Default_avatar

-Ed Cullen over 7 years ago
+Ed Cullen almost 8 years ago

 This is not a net positive for Oakland.
 While density at transportation hub may be a good thing, this 19th Street style development (through a proposed special ordinance to grant a special exception to a single developer) is potentially too much of a good thing at MacArthur.
 There are currently a number of examples of development, e.g., 3000 Broadway, 1750 Webster, 2015 and 2016 Telegraph, 3093 Broadway, and more.
 A 24/25-story tower might fit the corner of 19th and Broadway but it doesn’t belong in a neighborhood transportation hub (be it Mosswood, Longfellow, Temescal or Rockridge with its wonderfully large parking lot).
 The proposed 24/25-story tower might not fit downtown, either, but at least there it would not rely on an old EIR for a 6-story project, it would get a new one based on this specific project.